billp/TermiNetwork/README.md

 2. Call **`Environment.setup()`** from **`application(_:didFinishLaunchingWithOptions)`**

-3. Use **SNCall** to create and start a request by providing method, custom headers, path and parameters, as shown bellow.
+3. Use **SNCall** to create and start a request by providing method, custom headers, path and parameters, as shown bellow

 ```swift
 let params = [